HMV Music’s Toronto flagship store at 333 Yonge Street in April 2017

 The HMV Music store at 333 Yonge Street was a short distance south of where the old Biltmore Theatre once stood.
 After the theatre and a few other buildings near it were demolished, a modern three-storey structure of glass and metal was erected.
 When the HMV Music store moved in, it was fitting location as it was located only a few doors south of where A&A Records and Sam the Record Man were once located.
 The interior of HMV resembled these former stores, but its long rows of merchandise did not contain any vinyl recordings and tapes.

 HMV is a British company with a long history in the retail trade as a vender of books and music.
 The letters in its name stand for “His Master’s Voice,” which originated in the 1890s from a painting by that name.
 Artist Francis Barraud, from Liverpool, was the creator, his painting depicting a dog named Nipper listening to a recording of his “master’s voice” playing on a wind-up gramophone.
 In 1899, the Gramophone Company bought the copyright to the painting.
 The Talking Machine Company in America bought the U. S. rights to the trademark.
 This company was purchased by RCA, and it then became its symbol.
-I can remember the image of the dog on the 78 rpm and LP records that I purchased in the 1950s.
+I can remember the image of the dog and the gramophone on the 78 rpm and LP records that I purchased in the 1950s.

 HMV’s first retail store was on Oxford Street in London, England.
 Sir Edward Elgar officiated at its opening in 1921.
 In 1931, the Gramophone Company merged with Columbia Graphophone Company to form Electric and Musical Industries Ltd (EMI), and employed the initials of “His Master’s Voice” (HMV) as its corporate name.
-In 1925, Sir Edward Elgar recorded of his own music for the company.
+In 1925, Sir Edward Elgar recorded his own music for the company.
 In 1953, HMV Oxford Street changed the store’s ground-floor level into a self-service showroom.
 This format was immediately popular as customers were able to select their own merchandise and then pay the cashier at the front of the store.
 This method was later employed by both A&A Records and Sam’s in Toronto.

 Thorn Electrical Industries acquired EMI in 1979 and in 1980 the company became Thorn EMI.
 In 1980s this company opened the enormous HMV Oxford Circus store at 150 Oxford Street.
 In 1986, HMV became a separate and autonomous division under Thorn EMI.
 HMV opened its first store in Canada in 1986 and also commenced selling in Japan, Australia, Hong Kong, Singapore and the United States.
 In 1995, HMV released it first CD.
 In 2002, HMV Media went public on the London Stock Exchange.
 In 1991, HMV opened a store at 333 Yonge Street in downtown Toronto and it became a very popular place to visit, especially in the evenings, similar to A&A and Sam’s in former decades.